Tharuuu2005/sillicon_valley/README.md

 8+	Optimization	Quantization + Hybrid sensing	Faster, more reliable system
 🧩 Optional Add-ons

-Use YOLOv8 + Pi 4 for object detection.
+Use YOLOv11n + Pi 4 for object detection.

-Add cloud logging via Firebase.
+Have Roboflow to annotate the images.

-Integrate Arduino for precise actuation control.
+Integrate GPio libs for precise actuation control.